The Best At-Home Way to Remove Cherry Angiomas

 Key takeaways

-• Drugstore freeze kits are built for skin tags and warts, not vascular lesions.
+• Topical creams cannot reach a cherry angioma, and drugstore freeze kits are built for skin tags and warts, not vascular lesions.

-• An at-home plasma pen uses the same mechanism as a clinic's electrocautery, scaled for home use.
+• A plasma pen treats the spot with a fine arc using the same mechanism as a clinic's electrocautery, scaled for home use across 9 power settings.

-• For any spot you are unsure about, see a dermatologist before treating.
+• For any spot you are unsure about, or anything growing, bleeding, or changing, see a dermatologist before treating.

 What you are actually dealing with

-A cherry angioma is a small, benign cluster of blood vessels near the surface of the skin.
+A cherry angioma is a small, benign cluster of blood vessels sitting near the surface of your skin.
 It is bright red, usually round, somewhere between a pinhead and a pencil eraser in size.
-They are not dangerous.
-They are not contagious.
-They are not a sign that anything is wrong inside your body.
-They are a normal change in skin that becomes more common after thirty and tends to multiply with age.
+It is not dangerous, not contagious, and not a sign that anything is wrong inside your body.
+It is a normal change that becomes more common after thirty and tends to multiply with age.

-For most women who have them, the question is not "is this serious."
+That blood-vessel makeup is the single most important fact for removing one at home, because it decides which methods can work at all.
+For most people the question is not "is this serious."
 It is "can I get rid of them, and how."
-That is what this page is for.
+That is what this page answers.

-Dermatologist visits work, but they add up.
-A clinic can remove cherry angiomas with electrocautery, pulsed dye laser, or shave excision.
-The procedure itself is quick.
-The cost is per lesion, which is fine for one spot and frustrating if you have a dozen.
-Add booking, parking, time off, and it is a project for something that is not medically necessary.
+Dermatologist visits work, but the cost is per lesion.
+A clinic removes cherry angiomas with electrocautery, pulsed dye laser, or shave excision.
+The procedure is quick and highly effective.
+The catch is the per-lesion fee, which is fine for one spot and adds up fast if you have a dozen, on top of booking, travel, and time off for something that is not medically necessary.

-That leaves at-home plasma pen treatment, which is what was designed for this kind of lesion.
+That leaves the one at-home method designed for this kind of lesion: the plasma pen.

 Method How it works Effectiveness Cost pattern Safety profile

-At-home plasma pen Focused plasma energy on the lesion.
-Forms a scab.
-Skin renews.
+At-home plasma pen Focused plasma arc at the lesion.
+A scab forms, then the skin renews.
 Built for this lesion type.
 Same mechanism as clinic electrocautery.
 One device, unlimited spots over time.
 Safe for identified cherry angiomas on body skin.
 Not for pigmented spots or anything you are unsure about.

 Dermatologist (electrocautery / laser) Clinical electrocautery, pulsed dye laser, or shave excision.
 Highly effective.
 The clinical standard.
 Per lesion.
 Adds up quickly with multiple spots.
 Highest.
-Trained clinician handles identification too.
+A trained clinician handles identification too.

 Drugstore freeze kit Cryotherapy designed for skin tags and warts.
 Unreliable.
 Not built for vascular lesions.
 Low upfront, but you may need repeat attempts.
 Risk of pigment change if used off-label on facial areas.